Wentao-Gao/Climate-Change-in-Data-Science/README.md

 - Got rejected by AAAI.
 - Zero inflation paper using improved transformer is submitted to ijcai, while the other one which is using diffusion model submitted to ICML
+- Good news, The paper submitted to IJCAI2025 got accepted.

 ***Next step***